-Term Abbreviat ion Policy(s) statute and any such secondary legislation at the time of plan-preparation or decision-making.
+Term Abbreviat ion Polic y(s) statute and any such secondary legislation at the time of plan-preparation or decision-making.
 Where secondary legislation has the effect of limiting a household's eligibility to purchase a starter home to those with a particular maximum level of household income, those restrictions should be used. c) Discounted market sales housing: is that sold at a discount of at least 20% below local market value.
 Eligibility is determined with regard to local incomes and local house prices.
 Provisions should be in place to ensure housing remains at a discount for future eligible households. d) Other affordable routes to home ownership: is housing provided for sale that provides a route to ownership for those who could not achieve home ownership through the market.
 It includes shared ownership, relevant equity loans, other low cost homes for sale (at a price equivalent to at least 20% below local market value) and rent to buy (which includes a period of intermediate rent).
-Where public grant funding is provided, there should be provisions for the homes to remain at an affordable price for future eligible households, or for any receipts to be recycled for alternative affordable housing provision, or refunded to Government or the relevant authority specified in the funding agreement.'
-Aggregates: materials used in construction work, such as sand, gravel, crushed stone and recycled concrete.
-ES8 Allocated sites: these are sites 'reserved' for particular types of development.
+Where public grant funding is provided, there should be provisions for the homes to remain at an affordable price for future eligible households, or for any receipts to be recycled for alternative affordable housing provision, or refunded to Government or the relevant authority specified in the funding agreement.' gates: materials used in construction work, such as gravel, crushed stone and recycled concrete.
+ES8 of dev inform introdu ated sites: these are sites 'reserved' for particular types elopment.
 They are shown on the Policies Map.
-Further information on the types of allocated site is set out in the introduction to Part 2 of the Plan.
-See also definitions of 'Proposed Allocated Sites' and 'Site Allocation Options'.
-AS1 Ancient or species-rich hedgerows: ancient hedgerows are those in existence before the Enclosure Acts (1720-1840).
-Species-rich hedgerows contain five or more native, woody species in a 30-metre length.
-GS7 Ancient woodland: areas that have been continually wooded since 1600 AD or earlier.
-It includes ancient semi-natural woodland and plantations on ancient woodland sites (PAWS).
+Further ation on the types of allocated site is set out in the action to Part 2 of the Plan.
+See also definitions of used Allocated Sites' and 'Site Allocation Options'.
+AS1 those Specie nt or species-rich hedgerows: ancient hedgerows are in existence before the Enclosure Acts (1720-1840). es-rich hedgerows contain five or more native, woody as in a 30-metre length.
+GS7 since nt woodland: areas that have been continually wooded 1600 AD or earlier.
+It includes ancient semi-natural and and plantations on ancient woodland sites (PAWS).
 GS5; GS7